greenboxal/doggohub/doc/user/admin_area/settings/visibility_and_access_controls.md

 ## Enabled Git access protocols

-> [Introduced][ce-4696] in GitLab 8.10.
+> [Introduced][ce-4696] in DoggoHub 8.10.

-With GitLab's Access restrictions you can choose which Git access protocols you want your users to use to communicate with GitLab.
+With DoggoHub's Access restrictions you can choose which Git access protocols you want your users to use to communicate with DoggoHub.
 This feature can be enabled via the `Application Settings` in the Admin interface.

 The setting is called `Enabled Git access protocols`, and it gives you the option